Assessment Overview

 • Assessment Council: charged with oversight and integration of assessment activities across campus, including balancing the requirements of professional accreditation with undergraduate student-learning goals.

-The General Education Program lays the foundation for learning.
-Students are introduced to the Undergraduate Student Learning Goals in the general education core courses required for all students in their first two years at Michigan Tech.
-All general education courses are expected to meet specified goals.
+Students are introduced to the Essential Abilities in the Essential Ed core courses required for all students in their first two years at Michigan Tech.

 Degree Program Assessment